-- Start adhering the tape from the bottom all the way to the top making sure to not let any gaps.
+- Start by taping the weatherstrip from the bottom all the way to the top making sure to not leave any gaps.

 - On the part of the frame where the hinges are, make sure to adhere the tape along the hinge edge so it doesn’t get ripped out once the door is closed.

 This Is the weatherstrip I recommend since it’s affordable and of extremely good quality and should last you for a very long time.

 Tip: If air can come in, then so does sound.
 This means that in order to test the results, you should close the door and feel if there’s any air entering through any gaps.

 This could be done by having someone blow from the other side of the door, or another way to check would be by using a flashlight.
 If everything is sealed up perfectly, no light should be seen between the door and the frame.

 You’ve just gone through all the trouble of sealing the door using a weatherstrip, but what about the huge gap at the bottom of the door?
 Well, here’s where a door sweep comes in handy.
 You should get a door sweep like this one, cut it to the size of your door and then install it.